 Minimally invasive procedures

-At MU Health Care, we provide the latest minimally invasive surgery to open up arteries and restore blood flow.
+At MU Health Care, we provide the latest minimally invasive procedures to open arteries and restore blood flow.
 For these procedures, your vascular surgeon uses just one incision to perform surgery.
 Physicians use X-rays during these procedures to guide a thin tube (catheter) through the incision and into the blocked artery.

 Our physicians use a specialized catheter — an Ocelot catheter — that includes a camera on the end.
-Once the catheter is in place, your vascular surgeon can use a drill at the end of the catheter to break through blockages in your artery, allowing more blood flow.
-Your physician can also place a mesh wire tube, called a stent, that will hold the artery open in the future.
-The Ocelot catheter reduces your exposure to radiation and can break up large blockages that were once difficult to eliminate.
+Once the catheter is in place, your vascular surgeon can use a small drill-like tool at the end of the catheter to break through blockages in your artery, allowing more blood flow.

 Learn more about Heart & Vascular Care at MU Health Care.